doretox/doretox.github.io/_posts/2021-10-05-the-hacking-methodology.md

 You can read a full format report sample here: <a href="https://github.com/hmaverickadams/TCM-Security-Sample-Pentest-Report" target="_blank">https://github.com/hmaverickadams/TCM-Security-Sample-Pentest-Report</a>

-*If you find any errors in this post please don't hesitate to contact me on Twitter at <a href="@doretox" target="_blank">https://twitter.com/doretox</a>.
+*If you find any errors in this post please don't hesitate to contact me on Twitter at <a href="https://twitter.com/doretox" target="_blank">@doretox</a>.
 I would be grateful for your help.*